Bijective Cremona transformations of the plane: Birational permutations on rational surfaces

-{\bf Case $(d=7)$:} There is a unique $(-1)$-curve $E$ on $X$ that is invariant under both the Galois action and $g$.
-Hence, blowing down $E$, we get $X\to X_8$ where $X_8$ is a del Pezzo surface of degree 8, and $g$ descends to an automorphism $g_8$ on $X_8$.
+\item[Case~$d=7$.]
+There is a unique $(-1)$-curve $E$ on $X$ that is invariant under both $\Gal(\overline{k}/k)$ and $g$.
+Hence contracting $E$ gives $X\to X_8$ where $X_8$ is a del Pezzo surface of degree 8, and $g$ descends to an automorphism $g_8$ on $X_8$.
 The result then follows from Theorem~\ref{thm:parityBirMapIntro} and Case $d=8$.

-{\bf Case $(d=6)$:} Over the algebraic closure, $X_{\overline{k}}$ contains six $(-1)$-curves $E_1$, ..., $E_6$ whose intersection relations can be depicted as a hexagon: